Wrist Pain Relief · Liverpool City Centre

 Can I keep training, climbing, or lifting while we treat my wrist?

-£75 for a 45-minute initial assessment.
-This includes a full wrist, forearm, and upper limb assessment, hands-on treatment, and a clear plan to take away.
+£75 for a 45-minute initial assessment, including a full wrist, forearm, and upper limb assessment, hands-on treatment, and a clear plan to take away.
 We accept Simplyhealth and Medicash cash plans.

-Wrist pain often connects to elbow load, grip-heavy sports, or the way you're training.
+Wrist pain often connects to elbow load, grip-heavy sports, or the way you are training.
 These pages may help:

 Most wrist pain we see has been mislabelled before it gets to us.
 Start with an accurate assessment and the rest of the plan looks after itself.